ilvhrbdy/murmur/README.md

 # WIP
 Not ready at all.
 Building it only for my own needs, adding features when needed.
-Instead use [Yarn Spinner](https://www.yarnspinner.dev/).
+Instead use [Yarn Spinner](https:#www.yarnspinner.dev/).

 ## Concept
 The main idea of the project is to just give access to the parser and Conversation struct, that will hold all the information about dialogue from *murmur* file.
 Then you can just translate this struct into any format or other languages for any game engine, or just play with it in the terminal.

+## Future features
+Extensible and flexible: able to hold your generic external game state `Conversation<ExternalState>`, which will be mutated through functions map of `fn(&mut ExternalState) -> OptionalOutput`, these can be called via intrinsics `@call`, `@if @elif @else`, text expansion `@{}`.
+This means *murmur* doesn't care about how your game state looks like, and how you define your functions map, it will just call them, when you ask.

+Fast: conversation is parsed into static arrays (states, functions, labels etc), which are linked together by indices.
+This means no runtime hashing or validation.

+Portable: *murmur* will be able to convert `.mur` files into CSV, JSON and binary formats.

+## Syntax
 A conversation consists of states.

 State consists of:
 - Response - NPC's phrase;
 - Options - player options for this response;

-## Syntax
 Each state starts with `-` response:
 ```
 - Oh, hi Mark!
 ```

-This is two different states that act as a sequence of phrases:
+This is two different states that act as a sequence of NPC phrases:
 ```
 - I don't want to talk to you.
 - Please, go away!